OndrejHome/ansible.fast-vm-server/README.md

 Requirements
 ------------

-This roles was tested only on CentOS/RHEL 7.3.
+This roles was tested only on CentOS/RHEL 7.3 and Fedora 25.
 On RHEL systems this role expects that system is properly registered so it can download and install packages.

 Role Variables
 --------------